sdt-research-team/sdt-research-team.github.io/blog/content/posts/go-concurrency.md

 > If there's one thing most people know about Go, is that it is designed for concurrency [(1)](#1). \
 > -- Andrew Gerrand --

-**concurrency and parallelism**
+#### Concurrency and parallelism
 Concurrency is the ability of a computer to deal with multiple things at once.
-And, concept of running multiple things in parallel known as parallelism
+And, concept of running multiple things in parallel known as parallelism.

+#### Process and thread
+A process is created by the operating system for the application.
+The job of the process is to act like a container for all the resources the application uses and maintains as it runs.
+These resources include things like a memory address space, handles to files, devices and threads.

+A thread is a path of execution that is scheduled by the operating system to execute the code we write.
+The process starts with 1 thread, the main thread, and when that thread terminates the process terminates.
+This is because the main thread is the origin for the application.
+The main thread can then in turn launch more threads and those threads can launch even more threads.
 #### Concurrent program

 Today, modern systems are fast because they are using multiple cores.
 It is useful since we can split up bit process into smaller threads.